edkrueger/eco395m/syllabus.md

 Harrison:33 ("SQL" section)

 ## Final Project
-~Project Work Weeks -- _Tuesday, November 15th_, _Thursday, November 17th_, _Tuesday, November 29th_ and _Thursday, Dec 1st_ will be used for in class project work. ~
 Last two weeks of class.
-Final Project Presentations will be on ~_Thursday, December 8th, 3:30pm-6:30pm CT_~ TBD.
+Final Project Presentations will be on TBD.